isomerpages/moe-ssrc/_initiatives/Graduate Research Fellowship/Timeline.md

 The 2023 Call for Applications has opened on 3 July 2023 and will close on **1 September 2023**.
 Applications must be submitted to the host universities using the SSRC GRF application form available on the webpages listed below.

-Results of the 2023 SSRC GRF Call will be announced in Feb 2024.
+The results of the 2023 SSRC GRF Call will be announced in February 2024.

 |  |  |
 |---|---|